albemiglio/AlbeMiglio/README.md

 I graduated in September 2024 in Computer Engineering; I am now enrolled in the AI & Data Analytics MSc course at PoliTo.

-I'm currently employed full time as an AI Engineer at [Nebuly](https://nebuly.com).
+October 2025 to April 2026, I served full time as AI Engineer at [Nebuly](https://nebuly.com).

 ## Skills